by Rosemarie Tremblay-LeMay MD MSc FRCPC and Vathany Kulasingam, PhD, FCACB

 When examined under the microscope a plasmacytoma is made up of plasma cells arranged in large groups called sheets.
 These plasma cells can look abnormal; pathologists often use the word atypical to describe abnormal-looking cells.

 Your pathologist will perform a test called immunohistochemistry to learn more about the plasma cells in your tissue sample and confirm that they are abnormal.
 They will also confirm that the tumour is made up of plasma cells and rule out other lymphomas that can look like plasmacytoma.

 Immunohistochemistry is a test that uses antibodies to highlight different types of proteins produced by cells.
 When the cells produce a protein, pathologists describe the result as positive or reactive.
 When the cells do not produce the protein, the result is described as negative or non-reactive.

 The tumour cells in plasmacytoma come from plasma cells and as a result, they produce proteins normally made by plasma cells, such as CD138, MUM1, or CD79a.
 They can also produce proteins that are not produced by normal plasma cells, such as CD20, CD117, CD56, or CyclinD1.

-Your pathologist may also perform a test called in situ hybridization (ISH) to determine which immunoglobulins are being produced by the plasma cells.
+Your pathologist may also perform a test called in situ hybridization (ISH) to determine which immunoglobulins are being produced by the abnormal plasma cells.
 As described above, these abnormal plasma cells in a plasmacytoma will produce only one type of immunoglobulin, for example, IgG kappa or IgG lambda.

 Sometimes, the abnormal immunoglobulins produced by the plasma cells in the plasmacytoma will build up in tissues.
 When this happens, it can create a substance called amyloid.
 In order to see amyloid, your pathologist may perform a special stain called Congo Red.
 Using this stain the amyloid looks red under normal light and apple green under a special light.